Non-Dominant Side Training: An Undervalued Practice in Athlete Wellness

 Non-dominant side training can immediately shift the dynamic of how we approach movement and problem solving in sport.
 By focusing on the less-coordinated side of our body, we create a unique opportunity for growth:

 Lower Stakes, More Creativity: When you switch sides, there’s less pressure to perform perfectly.
-It’s about exploration, creativity and neuroplasticity
+It’s about exploration, creativity and neuroplasticity.
+Learning to step a different, twist, catch and reach different ways can mean anything from more confidence to faster reaction times, and better problem solving.

 Early Sport Specialization and Drop Out Rates